jasonmelgoza/mavericks/src/pages/index.md

 {% item
       number="6."
       heading="AI-Augmented Design"
-      description="Researching emerging AI tools and facilitating workshops to explore how they fit into design system workflows."
+      description="Researching emerging AI tools and facilitating workshops to explore how they fit into design team workflows."
     /%}
 {% /box %}
 {% /box %}